3 Carnivorous Plants to Grow as Houseplants!

 A common type of pitcher plant that you’ll find in plant stores is called the trumpet pitcher (Sarracena leucophylla) which is a North American native.
 Very pretty, they could pass for orchids or calla lilies with contrasting colored veins on the leaves and cap-like lids hovering over the opening of the pitcher.
 They grow to be 1 to 2 feet tall and produce shiny maroon flowers in the spring.

 They need at least 5 hours of direct sunlight a day to keep them from becoming floppy.
-Like the Venus flytrap it prefers wet feet so keep the pot in a saucer of water during the spring and summer growing season.
-Give it a cool drier treatment during its winter dormancy.
+Like the Venus flytrap, the pitcher plant prefers wet feet, so keep the pot in a saucer of water during the spring and summer growing season.
+Give it a cool, drier treatment during its winter dormancy.
 There are many hybrids of these interesting plants for sale.

 3. Sundews